devJimmyLam/TicketTracker/ReadMe.md

 ## Technology Used
 - Engineered using React.js and Java Spring Boot to create RESTful API Controller.
 - Integrated Jbcrypt passwords hashing to enhance user authentication and registration.
-- Integrated HTML5, CSS, SASS and Materialize-UI to add mobile and desktop responsiveness.
+- Integrated HTML5, CSS3/SASS and BootStrap to add mobile and desktop responsiveness.

 ## Getting Started